annidrumm/quiz-app/README.md

 # quiz-app

-A simple app with questions and answers https://annidrumm.github.io/quiz-app/
+A simple app with questions and answers:

+https://annidrumm.github.io/quiz-app/